 Notable Pendennis Yachts

 Built in 2011, the 44.2-meter sailing catamaran Hemisphere was designed in partnership with Van Peteghem Lauriot Prevost and Michael Leach Designs.
 She has accommodations for twelve guests in five ensuite staterooms.
-The 45-meter power megayacht Ilonka, built in 1999 as Ilona, was designed by Dubois Naval Architects and Redman Whitely Dixon.
+The 45-meter power megayacht Moatize, built in 1999 as Ilona, was designed by Dubois Naval Architects and Redman Whitely.
 It offers accommodations for 12 guests and crew.

 Specialisations of Pendennis